This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 7. Prepare The Soil

 Now that you have everything all planned it’s time to start preparing your garden soil!

 You have 2 basic methods to choose from here.

-You can use a no dig method which is my favourite way to garden.
+You can use a no-dig method which is my favorite way to garden.

 This can be done by laying newspaper or cardboard down over your garden area and then adding a thick layer of compost on top of it to start your garden.

-The Back to Eden gardening method is my favourite to use.
+The Back to Eden gardening method is my favorite to use.